-Slowly add in the dry ingredients into the wet ingredients and stir with a spoon as you are adding a bit at a time until completely mixed and very smooth, and no lumps remain.
-Stir for a minute or two until it's all well mixed and thickens up some.
-The batter should be really smooth.
-Pour the batter into the prepared pan and smooth out the top.
+Slowly add in the dry ingredients into the wet ingredients and whisk until completely smooth and no lumps remain.
+The batter should be smooth and fairly thick.
+Pour the batter into the prepared pan (or 12 muffin liners) and smooth out the top with the back of a spoon.
 Take your pan and rock it back and forth a few times, so the batter settles and flattens out.

 Mix together the caramel ingredients with a fork until smooth.
 Using only about a heaping tablespoon, drop little dollops over the top of the batter.
 The more you add, the crispier it will be.
 Drag with the tip of a knife to create swirls.
 When it bakes, it will spread some and form a nice, sugary crust on top.
 Save the remaining glaze to drizzle over the baked loaf later.

-If making them as muffins (so good!), then divide the batter between 12 muffin liners.
+If making them as muffins (SO good!), then divide the batter between 12 muffin liners, the batter will be filled high.
+Smooth out the tops with the back of a spoon.
 Drop a dollop of the glaze on each one and just slightly swirl it around the top with a toothpick.
 It will form a nice crust on top as it cooks.
-Bake for 20 minutes or until a toothpick comes out clean.
-It's ok if there are a couple of dry crumbs, but not wet batter.
-Take them out when there is crumbs on the toothpick, so they don't overbake.
-Let them cool at least 20 minutes, as they are too moist and still cook as they are cooling off.
+Bake for 20-25 minutes or until a toothpick comes out clean.
+Mine were done at about 23 minutes.
+The tops will not spring back because of the caramel crust but it should be fairly firm.
+Let them cool AT LEAST 20 minutes, as they are too moist to eat right away and still cook as they are cooling off.

 Drizzle remaining glaze over the top of individual slices when you are ready to eat.
 If you want the glaze thinner, add a tiny amount of water.
 I stored the extra glaze at room temperature.
 It's important to wrap the loaf/muffins tightly in plastic wrap to keep them moist.
 Store at room temperature.
 I like to rewarm my slice slightly and then drizzle some glaze on.